 Visualisation for race strategy

-In this example, I’ll use the upcoming Six Foot Track marathon as an example.
+In this example, I’ll use Six Foot Track marathon as an example.
 The race is very conveniently split into a number of quite different sections, and this could be the case for any race you choose.
 The important thing is to understand is how you’re going to approach each section of the race.